header 1200

 The percent of drivers in Washington state with enhanced drivers licenses is very low

 Despite the repeated threats being made about Real ID being required over the past 17 years, many people have refused to comply.
 There are 5 million registered voters in Washington state.
+An April 2025 analysis by CBS News of the Enhanced (Real ID) licenses in all 50 states found that only 27% of Washington drivers have an Enhanced license.
 A May 6, 2025 article indicated that only 29% of Washington drivers have an enhanced drivers license.

 Thus, it is reasonable to assume that of our 5 million voters, less than 2 million have an enhanced drivers license and will therefore not need to register in person.
 However, 3 million currently registered and valid Washington voters do not have an enhanced drivers license and will be required to appear in person with an original birth certificate or a valid passport at their county auditors office to remain on the voters rolls.